asap-jacky/open_collections/README.md

 # open_collections_validator
-An open standard of NFT collections validator
+An open standard of NFT collections validator for Solana.